-- As at 31 December 2021, the Group had \$1,879,447 (2020: 1,302,165) of cash and cash equivalents, and net current liabilities of \$7,865,876, (2020: net current assets \$16,820,661) these current liabilities include short-term loans and interest from short and long-term loans from major shareholders. - In addition to the current liabilities, the Group has long term debt of \$167,639,194 with its major shareholders, Inflection and Aterra, for which interest accrues monthly that matures in 2023.
+- As of 31 March 2022, the Group had \$885,105 (31 December 2021: \$1,879,447) cash and cash equivalents, and net current liabilities of \$184,426,496 (31 December 2021: net current liabilities of \$7,865,876).
+These current liabilities include the Group debt of \$172,442,901 with its major shareholders, Inflection and Aterra, for which interest accrues monthly that matures in 2023.
 The Group has agreed with major shareholder to extend their loans to 2028, however for this to be executed it requires approval from TSX.
-While Management are confident of obtaining this approval, at the date of signing these financial statements this approval had not been obtained. - In 2021 the group generated total operating cash inflow of \$2,358,736.
-Since year end there has been no deterioration is production or sales as a result of the geopolitical situation between Russia and Ukraine or imposed sanctions. - In the Group's cashflow forecast, management has assumed that the Group is able to defer interest repayments on its loans from its shareholders.
-This forecast shows that cash remains positive for the 18 month period from the date of approval of these financial statements.
-In the event that the Group is unable to defer interest payments or obtain a loan extension from its shareholders the Group would have insufficient cash to satisfy these liabilities. - While there is currently no contracted written agreement to defer interest repayments to the Group's shareholders, the Group's management note that in the past they have been successful in both securing financing from its Shareholders and deferring interest repayments to them.
-For this reason and based on the Group's long-term relationships with their shareholders, management has a reasonable expectation that they will be able to continue deferring interest payments and obtaining loan extensions during the forecast period, and that additional funding will be received if required. - In the first half of 2022, due to the geopolitical situation between Russia and Ukraine multiple sanctions were declared against Russia by Western countries.
+While the Directors are confident of obtaining this approval, at the date of signing these financial statements this approval had not been obtained. - In the first quarter of 2022 the Group generated total operating cash inflow of \$1,841,950.
+Since period ended there has been no deterioration in production or sales as a result of the geopolitical situation between Russia and Ukraine or imposed sanctions. - In the Group's cashflow forecast, the Directors have assumed that the Group is able to defer interest repayments on its loans and obtain loan extensions from its shareholders for loans that matures in 2023.
+This forecast shows that cash remains positive for the 18-month period from the date of approval of these financial statements.
+In the event that the Group is unable to defer interest payments or obtain a loan extension from its shareholders the Group would have insufficient cash to satisfy these liabilities. - While there is currently no contracted written agreement to defer interest repayments to the Group's shareholders, the Group's Directors note that in the past they have been successful in both securing financing from its Shareholders and deferring interest repayments to them.
+For this reason and based on the Group's long-term relationships with their shareholders, the Directors have a reasonable expectation that they will be able to continue deferring interest payments and obtaining loan extensions during the forecast period, and that additional funding will be received if required. - In the first half of 2022, due to the geopolitical situation between Russia and Ukraine multiple sanctions were declared against Russia by Western countries.
 There are no sanctions against the Group, however sanctions that were implemented against Russia meant some brands ceased their operations in Russia.
-Management has prepared a plan to respond to this risk such as diversifying revenue channels and considering the use of aftermarket spare parts for mining equipment that can no longer be sourced directly from suppliers.
+The Directors have prepared a plan to respond to this risk such as diversifying revenue channels and considering the use of aftermarket spare parts for mining equipment that can no longer be sourced directly from suppliers.
 While the effect from the sanctions to date has had minimal impacts on the Group's operations, there is no certainty over the future impacts of sanctions imposed against Russia.

-Also, in the first half of 2022 Russia implemented sanctions against Western countries.
+- Also, in the first half of 2022 Russia implemented sanctions against Western countries.
 Since the Russian sanctions have been implemented, capital controls have been put in place that put restrictions on payments outside of Russia.
 Given the parent Company is reliant on cash from its Russian subsidiaries, this temporarily prevented the Parent Company fulfilling its obligation to creditors.
-Subsequently the Parent Company has received cash from its Russian subsidiary through management service contracts which has enabled it to resume fulfilling its obligations to creditors.
+Subsequently the Parent Company has received cash from its subsidiary through management service contracts which has enabled it to resume fulfilling its obligations to creditors.
 While the sanctions are in effect, the Group will be unable to pay dividends from Russia to UK and further to shareholders.
 There is no certainty over the future impact of sanctions imposed by Russia or Russian imposed capital controls.